cshnican/names/README.md

 - `northern_england.csv`: names from two pre-modern English counties for the period between 1700 and 1800.
 Extracted from George Bell’s parish marriage register transcriptions for Northumberland and Durham between 1701 and 1800 [link](https://www.galbithink.org/names/ncumb.txt)
 - `plot_dupes_helper.csv`: scientist names indexed in different styles, as an illustration (Figure 4b).
 - `sukunimitilasto-2023-08-01-dvv.csv`, `sukunimitilasto-2023-08-01-dvv.xlsx`: Finnish byname data in 2023, downloaded from the Population Information System [link](https://www.avoindata.fi/data/fi/dataset/none/resource/957d19a5-b87a-4c4d-8595-49c22d9d3c58?inner_span=True) (Notice: at the time of the analysis, the latest version was 2023-08-01.
 The dataset may have been updated now.)

+### imgs
+This folder contains all the images, in PDF format